MediaComem/comem-webdev/subjects/cli/README.md

 ```
 These symbols represent **the prompt** and are used to indicate that you have the lead, that is the computer is waiting for you to type something for it to execute.

-> To stop any running process and force the CLI to give you back the lead, hit the `Ctrl + c` command.
+> At anytime, hit the `Ctrl + c` command to stop any running task and get the lead back.

 **For consistency, we will always use the `$>` symbols to represent the prompt.**

 <!-- slide-notes -->

-Please note that, depending on your OS and your CLI, the prompt can be composed of different characters.
+Please note that, depending on your OS and your CLI, **the prompt can be composed of different characters**.

 When the computer's working, the prompt disappear and you won't have the lead until the prompt reappear again.